Travel & conservation company, since 1991

 gorilla trek

-Our gorilla trekking guide was also excellent; he was not only passionate about gorillas but he was also very knowledgeable and most helpful.
-He understood our age requirements and need to see a gorilla group that was closer to the base of the mountain, and he also organised our porters and chose those who could assist us with the climb.
+Our gorilla trekking guide was also excellent; he was not only passionate about gorillas, but he was also very knowledgeable and helpful.
+He understood our age requirements and our wish to see a gorilla group closer to the base of the mountain, and he also organised our porters and chose those who could assist us with the climb.

 gorilla trek